Table of Contents

 That means that whoever is at fault in an accident bears the burden of the costs.
 Suppose there is a subrogation clause in your policy, and you sign the policy.
 In that case, you are required to cooperate with your insurance company’s efforts to claim money for damages from whatever source.

-You have to comply and can not do anything to prevent the insurance company from doing so.
+You have to comply and cannot do anything to prevent the insurance company from doing so.
 For example, you can’t sign an agreement with the other driver releasing them from damages if they pay your deductible.
 And it does happen all the time in California.
 Check your policy for subrogation language before you deal with anyone on car accident costs.

 California Car Insurance Company Responsibilities